-You run your application locally with the native development tools that you usually use.For example, you can usually run a Flask application with Flask's development server using:
+To test your application's functionality before deploying, run your application in your local environment with the development tools that you usually use.For example, you can usually run a Flask application with Flask's development server using:

 Django applications can be started using: